 - Exclusive Method:- Under this method upper limits are excluded.
 The upper limit of class interval is the lower limit of the next class interval.
 For example, if the marks obtained by students are grouped as 5-10, 10-15, 15-20, 20-25 etc. If the marks of a student is 15 then it will be included in 15-20, not in 10-15. - Inclusive Method:- Under this method upper limits are included in respective classes.
-For example if the marks obtained by students are grouped as 5-9, 10-14, 15-19, 20-24 etc. If the marks of a student is 9 than it will be included in the class 5-9. - Loss of Information: The classification of data as a frequency distribution has an inherent short coming.
+For example if the marks obtained by students are grouped as 5-9, 10-14, 15-19, 20-24 etc. If the marks of a student is 9 then it will be included in the class 5-9. - Loss of Information : The classification of data as a frequency distribution has an inherent short coming.
 While it summarises the raw data making it concise and comprehensible.
 But it does not show the details of individual units that are found in raw data.
-So there is a loss of information in classifying raw data. - Individual series: The Individual series are those series in which items are listed singly.
-For example:-
+So there is a loss of information in classifying raw data.